folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 4. Set up NGINX.

 - Create a new virtual host configuration to proxy the edge modules.
 Create a new NGINX file in the directory **/etc/nginx/sites-available/edge**.
+This needs to be done inside your Stripes container.
+You might want to modify the Docker file that builds your Stripes container, then re-build and re-run the container.

 ```
 server {